 He thought he’d gone mad when a submarine suddenly breached the waves in front of him.

-“I saw this thing coming out of the water and I said to myself, ‘Jeez, I hope it’s one of ours’,” Bush said.
+“I saw this thing coming out of the water and I said to myself, ‘Jeez, I hope it’s one of ours’,” Bush remembered.

 Bush’s lucky streak had continued — the submarine was the USS Finback.
 After he was pulled from the ocean, the exhausted future president uttered just four words: “Happy to be aboard.”